Indian languages

 depending on dialect.)

-The trickster figure of the Lakota and Dakota Sioux tribes.
+The trickster figure of Lakota and Dakota Sioux myths.
 His name literally means "spider" and he is sometimes called Spider or Spider-Man in English, but

 he is usually depicted as a human man in Sioux legends.
 Like other Plains Indian trickster figures, Iktomi is a negative role model who behaves